SoftUni-Internal/interactive-content/RO/02-Objects-and-Classes/05-Homework.md

 [hint]
 The description mentions some of the properties need to be set through the constructor.

-This means that the constructor must receive them as arguments.
+This means that the constructor has to receive them as arguments.

 We modify it to receive four named arguments that we then assign to the local variables: